spatialos/UnrealGDK/SpatialGDK/Documentation/content/generating-a-snapshot.md

 If you're not familiar with snapshots in the context of SpatialOS, please look at the [full snapshot documentation](https://docs.improbable.io/reference/latest/shared/operate/snapshots) (SpatialOS documentation).

-The SpatialOS GDK for Unreal snapshots contain two kinds of entities: critical entities and placeholders.
+The SpatialOS GDK for Unreal snapshots contain three kinds of entities: critical entities, stably named replicated actors and placeholders.

+### Stably named replicated actors

+See Unreal's documentation of [Stably Named Objects](https://docs.unrealengine.com/en-US/Gameplay/Networking/Actors/Properties/ObjectReferences).
+We write place stably named replicated actors to the snapshot so we can ensure that only one of each entity is spawned when launching multiple `server-workers`.

 ### Critical entities